apache/druid/docs/design/historical.md

 For more information about segment metadata and Druid segments in general, see [Segments](../design/segments.html).

-Once a Historical process has completed pulling down and processing a segment from Deep Storage, the segment is advertised as being available for queries.
-This announcement by the Historical is made via Zookeeper, this time under a [served segments path](../configuration/index.html#path-configuration).
-At this point, the segment is considered available for querying by the Broker.
+After a Historical process pulls down and processes a segment from Deep Storage, Druid advertises the segment as being available for queries from the Broker.
+This announcement by the Historical is made via Zookeeper, in a [served segments path](../configuration/index.html#path-configuration).

 For more information about how the Broker determines what data is available for queries, please see [Broker](broker.html).